Preventing, addressing, and working towards reducing chronic homelessness.

 Leverage decades of local relationships with service providers and community programs

-Provide administrative support to CABs in Nanaimo and Cowichan
+Provide administrative support to Community Advisory Boards (CABs) in Nanaimo and Cowichan

 Hold and administer funding dollars as directed by local CABs